The complete guide to closing costs for buyers in Quebec real-estate (2026)

 You indicate that you want a property inspection in your promise to purchase, under Clause 8: “Inspection by a person chosen by the buyer.”

 Most people consider this an essential step in the home buying process because, the promise to purchase is a legally binding contract.
-Without this clause, you would therefore be obligated to buy the property even if a major issue was discovered with the property during closing.
+Without this clause, the seller can force you to buy the property even if you discover a major issue with the property during closing.

 Whilst many sellers get a pre-listing inspection, you should not rely solely on this.
 This is because you don’t know who performed the inspection, what standards they followed, or whether the report was biased.
-More importantly, you have no legal relationship with the seller’s inspector, meaning that you will have no legal recourse if something critical was missed.
+More importantly, you have no legal relationship with the seller’s inspector.
+This means that you will have no legal recourse if the inspector missed something critical.

 Notary (Average cost: $1,700 – $2,800)

 In Quebec, it is typical for the buyer to hire the notary.
-This is because the notary is because the work that the notary does is to benefit the buyer.
-For instance, the notary will make sure the person selling the property has the legal right to do so.
-They will also check for unpaid taxes or mortgages, and ensure that the property is free of any legal claims or encumbrances.
+This is because the notary does work to the direct benefit of the buyer.
+For instance, the notary will make sure the person selling the property has the property title and the legal right to sell the home.
+They will also check for unpaid taxes or hypothec such as a hypothec of construction, and ensure that the property is free of any other legal claims, zoning law violations, or any other encumbrances.

 Adjustments & reimbursements (Average cost: It depends on the property and time of year)